Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 Depending on your niche and where you want to promote your business, the tool can simultaneously track the search results for desktop and mobile devices for different cities and countries.
 In all these cases, website ranking positions may differ significantly for the same query.
 Not only will the difference be reflected in your site’s ranking positions but in the ranking positions of the entire top 100 search results.

-In this case, the SERP Tracker tool helps you scale up data for analysis: from your positions to the entire SERP as a whole.
+In this case, the SERP Competitors tool helps you scale up data for analysis: from your positions to the entire SERP as a whole.
 You can get information for any search engine added to the project via the tool:

 Comparing expanded data helps get a deeper understanding of the logical patterns behind a particular search result.